jayasurya17/police-stop-outcome/final_report.md

 ## Decision Tree

-We used the deisicion tree classification technique to predict the stop outcome and understand how the classification works based on the rules it generates over the coloumns.
+We used the decision tree classification technique to predict the stop outcome and understand how the classification works based on the rules it generates over the coloumns.
 So the various columns affecting the output would be considered by the decision tree.
 The outcome is based on the contents of the leaf node, and the conditions along the path form a conjunction in the if clause.
 In general, we have worked on the following approaches in decision trees to understand the importance of each columns and obtain the best predictions.

 Apply Decision Tree classifier algorithm on the dataset and compare how different approaches in implementing the algorithm impacts the accuracy